 Read the Documentation:

 All of our user documents are available on-line from the HST Phase II Proposal Development page, accessible via the World Wide Web.
 If you need additional documentation, contact your Program Coordinator (PC).
-A great deal of other interesting and useful information can be found by following links on the STScI Resources Page.

 Install the APT Software: